FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Map extended logic.md

 > => If a participant violates any of the configuration a pop-up informs the participants what she / he has done wrong.

-Using the Java Script library Cytoscape all kinds of real-time pre- or post-processing analysis are possible in real-time and it is possible to implement adaptive study designs (see <a href="https://camtools-documentation.readthedocs.io/en/master/Set%20up%20study/#example-studies" target="_blank">example study section</a>).
+Using the Java Script library Cytoscape all kinds of additional real-time pre- or post-processing analysis are possible in real-time and it is possible to implement adaptive study designs (see <a href="https://camtools-documentation.readthedocs.io/en/master/Set%20up%20study/#example-studies" target="_blank">example study section</a>).